Seth Klarman: Early life

-When he was four years old he redecorated his room to match a retail store putting price tags on all of his belongings and gave an oral presentation to his fifth grade class about the logistics of buying a stock.
-As he grew older, he had a variety of small time business ventures including a paper route, a snow cone stand, a snow shoveling business, and sold stamp-coin collections on the weekends.
+When he was four years old, he redecorated his room to match a retail store putting price tags on all of his belongings and gave an oral presentation to his fifth-grade class about the logistics of buying a stock.
+As he grew older, he had a variety of small-time business ventures including a paper route, a snow cone stand, a snow shoveling business, and sold stamp-coin collections on the weekends.
 When he was 10 years old he purchased his first stock, one share of Johnson & Johnson (the stock split three-for-one and over time tripled his initial investment).
-His reasoning behind buying a share of Johnson & Johnson that he had used a lot of band-aids (a product of the company) during his earlier years.
+His reasoning behind buying a share of Johnson & Johnson was that he had used a lot of band-aids (a product of the company) during his earlier years.
 At age 12 he was regularly calling his broker to get stock quotes.

 Education

 Klarman attended Cornell University in Ithaca, New York, and was interested in majoring in mathematics but instead chose to pursue economics.
 He graduated magna cum laude in economics with a minor in history in 1979.
 He was a member of the Delta Chi fraternity.
 In the summer of his junior year, he interned at the Mutual Shares fund and was introduced to Max Heine and Michael Price.
 After graduating from college, he went back to the company to work for 18 months before deciding to go to business school.
 He went on to attend Harvard Business School where he was a Baker Scholar and was classmates with Jeffrey Immelt, Steve Burke, Stephen Mandel, James Long, and Jamie Dimon.